pwhb/parthenon/kindness-saga/funogods/draft.md

 "Why do you keep reading the Bible?"
 Art asked, without a hint of worry in her voice.
 In St. Matthew, such a question would have felt like a trap, an invitation to an unnecessary fight.
 But I knew her now—her curiosity was genuine, free of any hidden malice.

-"The same reason you brought Homer," I answered—recalling the good faith of Sister Cecilia.
+"The same reason you brought Hesiod," I answered—recalling the good faith of Sister Cecilia.
 She nodded.

-"Why do you think I brought Homer?" she continued to test me.
+"Why do you think I brought Hesiod?" she continued to test me.
 I wanted to give a cyclic answer but I thought better of it.

 "Certain items can work as a connection to something we cherish," I answered patiently.